Karla2709/sale-tracker-test-2/README.md

 # Sales Tracker MVP

-A SaaS tool for tracking potential clients in the IT consulting sector, focusing on Container Shipping, Drop Shipping, and E-commerce industries.
+A SaaS tool for tracking potential clients in the IT consulting sector, focusing on Container Shipping, Ecommerce, Healthcare and other industries.

 ## Features

 - Dashboard with key metrics and activity
-- Lead management
+- Lead management with status tracking
-- Company tracking
-- Deal pipeline
-- Interaction history
+- Comprehensive filtering and search capabilities
+- Color-coded status and domain visualization

 ## Tech Stack